-m=audio RTP/AVP 98 a=rtpmap: 98 G7110/8000 a=fmtp:98 complaw = mu
+m=audio RTP/AVP 98 a=rtpmap:98 G711-0/8000 a=fmtp:98 complaw=mu

 In the above example the dynamic payload type 98 is mapped to G.711.0 via the "a=rtpmap" parameter.
 The mandatory "complaw" is on the "a=fmtp" parameter line.
-Note that neither optional parameters "ptime" nor "channels" is present; although it is generally good form to include "ptime" in the SDP for session diagnostic purposes.
+Note that neither optional parameters "ptime" nor "channels" is present; although it is generally good form to include "ptime" in the SDP if the session is a constant ptime session for diagnostic purposes.